 - Simply sit some grounds out in a small bowl or dish to freshen up a room.

-- Leave some ground in your fridge.
+- Leave some grounds in a container in your fridge.

 One study in the Journal of Hazardous Materials turned coffee grounds into activated carbon.
 Activated carbon works to eliminate nasty odors by chemically binding to the stinky compounds in the air.